moizkhan8/test-simple-java-maven-app/README.md

 doing git commit
-trying to do it again by chaging the content this is the new things I want to add it on 08/08/2022 `
+trying to do it again by chaging the content this is the new things I want to add it on 08/08/2022

+## Editing this file to test TeamCity automation
+`